bujosa/keid/README.md

 # keid
-This is a simple microservice in go using redis as primary datastore and chi as http router.
+This is a simple api in go using redis as primary datastore and chi as http router.

 ## Goals

-- [x] Create a simple microservice in go
+- [x] Create a simple api in go
 - [ ] Use redis as primary datastore
 - [x] Use chi as http router